-In 12 km from Samarkand there is Imam Al-Bukhari Complex.
-Imam Al-Bukhari Complex was born in Bukhara in the 9-th century, and was buried near Samarkand.
+In 12 km from Samarkand, there is Imam Al-Bukhari Complex.
+Imam Al-Bukhari Complex was born in Bukhara in the 9th century and was buried near Samarkand.
 He collected and saved legends, some of which were brought in "The Sharia".
 In total Imam Al-Bukhari streamlined about 7275 hadises.

 In the XVI century over a grave of Imam Al-Bukhari Complex was erected the mausoleum.
-In 1998 passed 1225 years since the birth of the Imam, on a place of the mausoleum the memorial complex was constructed regarding to date.
+In 1998 passed 1225 years since the birth of the Imam, on a place of the mausoleum the memorial complex was constructed regarding the date.

 Imam Al-Bukhari Complex

-The door which is on the right side of the mausoleum, brings down to a dakhma - a worship place.
-On the right side under sagany of the top floor is located grave of Al-Bukhari which is covered with marble.
+The door which is on the right side of the mausoleum brings down to a dakhma - a worship place.
+On the right side under sagany of the top floor is located the grave of Al-Bukhari which is covered with marble.
 The mosque settles down on the left side of a courtyard.
 In the mosque can pray 1500 believers at the same time.

 Imam Al-Bukhari Complex.
 Samarkand

-Walls of the mausoleum are decorated with green and white pigeons, and glazed tiles, and also with marble, onyx and granite.
+Walls of the mausoleum are decorated with green and white pigeons, and glazed tiles, and also with marble, onyx, and granite.
 Floors are made from girich.
 Ganch was used to furnish the mausoleum.
 The dome is framed with a picturesque ornament from within.